 Finally, keep an eye on all the business partners from whom you buy cloud services.
 Whether it's widgets for the website, analytics tools, data storage, or useful utilities.
 Symantec recently reported a 200% increase in supply chain attacks that attempt to spread spying tools to a wider number of companies.

 If your account with a cloud services partner has been compromised, it may only be a matter of time before the stolen data leads them to target your website, network or other services as a result.
-If this happens take immediate steps to protect yourself, including a change of all your passwords – everywhere!
+If this happens take immediate steps to remove malware to protect yourself, including a change of all your passwords – everywhere!
 Use strong passwords and password management.

 Why?
 Because hackers love to follow up on their attacks.
 As data thieves, they can make the most of what they take by selling sensitive data or cultivating the data for their own purposes.